-Two-thousand sixteen was the banner year for Ross’ outdoor programs, however, with 13 athletes making the preliminary round in seven different events.
-In addition, sprinter Christopher Belcher broke the MEAC 100-meter record at the MEAC championships with a time of 10.07.
-In addition, the Aggies men’s team became the first MEAC track program to reach the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) Top-25 when they earned the No. 21 ranking on May 8, 2016.
-A day later, the Aggies top three 100 meter runners were ranked as the No. 1 trio in the nation by USTFCCCA.
+N.C.
+A&T has also broken six MEAC meet records (indoor and outdoor combined) since Ross became the director of track and field program.
+The Aggies also gained their first-ever national ranking with Ross at the helm.
+The Aggies men’s team became the first MEAC track program to reach the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) Top-25 when they earned the No. 21 ranking on May 8, 2016.
+A day later, the Aggies top three 100-meter runners were ranked as the No. 1 trio in the nation by USTFCCCA.
+Two years later, the Aggie men reached No. 18 in the nation.

-In back-to-back years the Aggies sent five athletes to NCAA Division I Outdoor Championships.
-For the first time in school history the Aggies qualified two men for the NCAA Division I Indoor Championships when Michael Dickson (60-meter hurdles) and Maurice Eaddy (60 meters) qualified.
-Dickson is the first-ever 60mh runner from A&T to qualify.
+In 2015, Michael Dickson (60-meter hurdles) and Maurice Eaddy qualified for NCAA indoor nationals to mark the first time in school history the Aggies qualified two male athletes for indoor nationals.
+Dickson was the first-ever 60mh runner from N.C.
+A&T to qualify.
 In 2015-16, Desmond Lawrence became the first Aggie athlete to earn All-American honors as an indoor and outdoor athlete when he advanced to the NCAA finals in the 60 meters.

 Cross country has also seen improvements under Ross’ leadership.
 In 2012, the men finished fourth, in 2013 they finished third and in 2014 and ’15 they finished second.
 Three N.C.
 A&T men’s runners earned first-team All-MEAC honors in 2014 and ‘15.
 Hakeem Mustafaa finished second at the 2015 MEAC Cross Country Championships and he advanced to the NCAA Southeast Regional.